balqui/pytokr/README.md

 reading will advance on and the next item in the loop will correspond to the advance.

-All items provided are of type `str` and cannot cointain white space; casting into `int` or `float` or whatever, if convenient, falls upon the caller.
+All items provided are of type `str` and will not contain white space; casting into `int` or `float` or whatever, if convenient, falls upon the caller.